trueos/sysadm/README.md

 ### Testing new API calls / classes

-Before committing or sending a pull request, you'll need to run our "api-test.sh" script and confirm it works properly.
-To do so, first add your new call and restart the websocket server.
+Before committing or sending a pull request, you'll need to run our  <br />
+"api-test.sh" script and confirm it works properly.
+To do so, first add <br />
+your new call and restart the websocket server.
 Next do the following:

 ```